-China is the world's leading producer and consumer of a range of agricultural commodities, and one of the top U.S. trading partners in agricultural products.
+China is the world's leading producer and consumer of various agricultural commodities, and it is one of the top U.S. trading partners in agricultural products.
 China’s growth in agricultural production, rising living standards, and evolving agricultural policies make it one of the most dynamic participants in global agricultural markets.

 Recent Trends in China's Agricultural Economy

-- Encouraging Chinese companies to invest in global supply chains for the country’s imports is one of China’s strategies to gain control over its food imports (see “Get Ready for Chinese Overseas Investment in Agriculture,” Choices magazine, 2015).
+- Encouraging Chinese companies to invest in global supply chains for the country’s imports is one of China’s strategies to gain control over its food imports (see China’s Foreign Agriculture Investments, April 2018).

-- The demand for imported feed ingredients to support a growing livestock sector has played an important role in lowering tariffs and other barriers to imports in China (see Development of China's Feed Industry and Demand for Imported Commodities, November 2015).
+- The demand for imported feed ingredients to support a growing livestock sector has played an important role in lowering tariffs and other barriers to U.S. imports in China (see Development of China's Feed Industry and Demand for Imported Commodities, November 2015).

-- As China imports more meat and milk, its livestock industry has made productivity improvements a priority (see China's Pork Imports Rise Along with Production Costs, January 2017) “China as Dairy Importer: Rising Milk Prices and Production Costs,” International Food and Agribusiness Management Review, 2016).
+- As China imports more meat and milk, its livestock industry has made productivity improvements a priority (see China's Pork Imports Rise Along with Production Costs, January 2017; and “China as Dairy Importer: Rising Milk Prices and Production Costs,” International Food and Agribusiness Management Review, 2016).

 - China has boosted productivity in its farm sector to a surprising degree since institutional reforms during the 1980s, but improvements have slowed and are uneven (see "China's Agricultural Productivity Growth: Strong but Uneven," Amber Waves, June 2013).

-- Chinese officials are pursuing a new round of institutional reform in agriculture to further boost productivity.
-ERS discussed the potential for reform in China's Ongoing Agricultural Modernization: Challenges Remain After 30 Years of Reform (April 2009).
+- Chinese officials are pursuing a new round of institutional agricultural reforms to further boost productivity.
+ERS discussed the potential for reform in China's Ongoing Agricultural Modernization: Challenges Remain After 30 Years of Reform, April 2009.

-- As their incomes grow, consumers in China are demanding more quality in their food by paying higher unit prices that reflect food safety, branding, and nutritional attributes (see Demand for Food Quantity and Quality in China, January 2007).
+- As their incomes grow, consumers in China are demanding higher food quality by paying higher unit prices that reflect food safety, branding, and nutritional attributes (see Demand for Food Quantity and Quality in China, January 2007).